jcduss/subsonic-mods-jcduss/README.md

 VLC media player, on the device playing music
 - Tested with versions 0.8.1, 0.9, 1.0.x
-- Newer versions of VLC (1.1.X, 2.0.X) have not yet been tested
+- Newer versions of VLC (1.1.X, 2.0.X) have not been tested

 # Features

 More information [in the Subsonic Mods forum][subforumvlc]

+# Side effects

+Some files are actually from version 4.7 and the database schema is upgraded to version 4.7 when booting the first time. *Do not forget to backup your database directory!*

 # Bugs